visidata/visidata.org/videos/case-study-1.md

 I came across a book called "Reverse Engineering for Beginners," written by Dennis Yurichev.
 It seems like it's a pretty good book; he's got a bunch information about it, and he also lists the donors who have supported him.
 I actually really appreciate his transparency here, that he will share all this information on his website.
 It made me curious as to how much money had been donated to him overall.

-## note for anja: this is not a v. good screenshot
 ![beginners.re](/videos/assets/case-study-1-01.png)

 So you'll notice that this information here is in a single line.
 It's actually not that bad, but it's not in a form that we could easily do something with.
 So we're going to use VisiData to pick it apart, and try to do a sum of how much money was donated to him.